Pacific Rim (film): Plot

 Pentecost consults Kaiju experts Newton Geiszler and Hermann Gottlieb.
 Hermann predicts that while Kaiju attacks will increase in frequency, the Breach will soon be stable enough to permit passage of the bomb.
-Disregarding Pentecost's advice, Newton drifts with a Kaiju's brain, learning that they are a hive mind of bioweapons created by an alien race, the Precursors, for the colonization of Earth.
-At Pentecost's instruction, Newton meets with black market dealer Hannibal Chau for another Kaiju brain to drift with.
-During the meeting, two Category-4 Kaiju, Leatherback and Otachi, attack the city; Hannibal deduces that the hive mind accessed Newton's memories during the drift, which prompted the two Kaiju to attack Hong Kong in search of him.
+Disregarding Pentecost's orders, Newton drifts with a Kaiju's brain, learning that they are bioweapons created by an alien race to help colonize Earth.
+At Pentecost's instruction, Newton meets with Hannibal Chau, the leader of a black market organization selling Kaiju body parts.
+During the meeting, two Kaiju attack the city; Hannibal deduces that the aliens accessed Newton's memories during the drift, which prompted the two Kaiju to attack Hong Kong in search of him.

-All Jaegers except Gipsy Danger intervene.
-Otachi destroys Crimson Typhoon while Leatherback annihilates Cherno Alpha and disables Striker Eureka with an EMP blast, injuring Herc.
-The nuclear-powered Gipsy, with Mako reinstated, eliminates both Kaiju before Newton is harmed.
-Meanwhile, Newton and Hannibal attempt to harvest Otachi's secondary brain but find she is pregnant; the infant Kaiju bursts out, devouring Hannibal before strangling itself with its umbilical cord.
+All remaining Jaegers aside from Gipsy Danger intervene, but two are destroyed, Striker Eureka is disabled with an EMP blast, and Herc is injured.
+Mako is reinstated and the nuclear-powered Gipsy, immune to EMPs, manages to eliminate both Kaiju.
+Newton and Hannibal attempt to harvest one of the Kaiju's brain but find that she was pregnant; the infant Kaiju bursts out, devouring Hannibal before strangling itself with its umbilical cord.
 Newton and Hermann drift with the infant's brain, discovering that the Breach only opens if it detects Kaiju DNA.

-Pentecost reveals to Raleigh he has radiation poisoning after piloting a first-generation Jaeger to save a young Mako, and that piloting again would prove fatal.
-With Herc injured, he nevertheless resolves to co-pilot Striker in his stead.
-When two new Kaiju, Scunner and Raiju, are detected at the Breach, Gipsy and Striker approach, where the first-ever Category-5 Kaiju, Slattern, appears.
-Gipsy kills Raiju, but is damaged.
-Pentecost and Chuck sacrifice themselves by detonating their nuclear warhead, killing Scunner and allowing Gipsy to defeat Slattern and ride its corpse into the Breach.
+Pentecost reveals to Raleigh that he has radiation poisoning from excessive Jaeger piloting.
+Although doing so again would prove fatal, Pentecost resolves to co-pilot Striker in the injured Herc's stead.
+As Gipsy and Striker approach, three new Kaiju appear to stop them, including the most powerful Kaiju yet.
+Gipsy kills one Kaiju, but is damaged.
+Pentecost and Chuck sacrifice themselves by detonating their nuclear warhead, killing one and allowing Gipsy to defeat the other and ride its corpse into the Breach.
 Raleigh ejects Mako from Gipsy, triggers a meltdown in the Jaeger's nuclear reactor, and ejects before its detonation seals the Breach.
 Their escape pods surface as rescue helicopters arrive, and humanity celebrates the defeat of the Kaiju.

-In a post-credit scene, Hannibal can be seen cutting his way out of the infant kaiju that swallowed him, complaining about his missing shoe.